 Each of the weekly teams also has a volunteer mentor from the community.
 Each mentor holds a current Working With Children Check:

-Hospitality: Melissa Carter, the Youth Worker, also acts as the mentor for the Hospitality Team.
+Hospitality: Kassi Owen, the Youth Program Coordinator, also acts as the mentor for the Hospitality Team.
 Each week the young people create delicious and nutritious recipes with fresh ingredients from scratch.
 The young people learn valuable life skills including financial literacy, safe food preparation, hospitality service and safe kitchen behaviours.
 The young people are given many opportunities throughout the year to demonstrate their learned hospitality skills for public events through catering and service.

-Cultural & Performing Arts: Kate Slapp is a qualified drama teacher and communications specialist with a passion for theatre, film and music.
-Kate helps the young people in the CAPA Team to collaborate, create and devise projects that build confidence, communication skills, social interaction and improvisation skills.
+Cultural & Performing Arts: Ben Rayner is a former member of Temora Youth Teams with a passion for theatre, film and music.
+Ben helps the young people in the CAPA Team to collaborate, create and devise projects that build confidence, communication skills, social interaction and improvisation skills.
 The young people are given many opportunities to perform for the public throughout the year.

 Gaming: Mathew Walker is the IT Officer at Temora Shire Council and enjoys gaming in his spare time.
 The young people in the Gaming Team enjoy an inclusive environment where they can socially interact with like-minded people over board games and video games.

 The vision of the Temora Youth Team is to create partnerships with the community that add value both to the young people of our shire, and also the community at large.